+The chemical name of the ferrous sulphate is green vitriol.
+The green vitriol exists mostly in hydrated form; it denotes the range of salts from ferrous sulphate or iron sulphate.
 Iron(II) sulfate or ferrous sulphate denotes a range of salts with the formula FeSO4·xH2O.
 These compounds exist mostly in hydrated form.
-Ferrous sulphate is commonly found as the heptahydrate (7 molecules of water of hydration is present) form.
+Ferrous sulphate is commonly found as the heptahydrate (7 molecules of water of hydration are present) form.
 So, the value of x in this compound is 7.
 But the value of x is not fixed, it can alter depending upon the condition of temperature and pressure.

 Green Vitriol Structure

 As we know that the green vitriol chemical name is ferrous sulphate, therefore, in its structure one atom of iron is present.
 This iron atom exists in a +2 oxidation state in the green vitriol compound.
 The ferrous atom is attracted to the sulphate by the strong electrostatic force of attraction.
 In the green vitriol molecule, seven water molecules surround the ferrous sulphate.
 Six water molecules surround the iron atom while the other one surrounds the sulphate ion.
 Some water molecules are attracted by the dative or coordinate bond with the atom and some water molecules are attracted by the help of hydrogen bonding.
 All the iron (II) sulphates dissolve in water to give the same aquo complex [Fe(H2O)6]2+.
 This complex has octahedral molecular geometry.
 The green vitriol complex is paramagnetic in nature.

 Green vitriol is an odourless compound.

 The appearance of the green vitriol is Bluish-green in colour.

 Green vitriol exists in both powder and crystal forms.